criblio/cribl-control-plane-sdk-go/docs/sdks/versionsconfigs/README.md

 ### Available Operations

-* [Get](#get) - Retrieve the configuration and status for the Git integration
+* [Get](#get) - Get the configuration and status for the Git integration

 ## Get

-Get info about versioning availability
+Get the configuration and versioning status for the Git integration for the Cribl configuration.

 ### Example Usage